 As early as 20,000 years ago, small groups of hunter-gatherers began to enter the pristine environment of this continent.They followed the wild game on which they depended across the ancient exposed bridge of land into the new world.
 They eventually expanded from the Arctic to the very tip of South America and moved eastward toward the shores of the Atlantic.
 Over the last hundred years, archaeological excavations have revealed some of their wandering, their hunting sites, their more extended camp sites and later their villages.
 All of this growth and social development occurred before the arrival of another group of people on the opposite shore that followed their need to find new territory to increase their food supply.

 E-3-7 The Bailey Place This small house was built in 1933 on the foundation of Ebenezer Tolman’s second house in Packersfield.
 Ebenezer was a housewright and built three houses in the area between Tolman Pond and Nubanusit Pond when he first arrived.
 He built here in 1800 and lived here for five years.
 He was [...]

-E-2-5 As early as 1830 Joel Bancroft built a sawmill at the outlet of the Great Meadow.
+E-2-5 The Bancroft Mill site today As early as 1830 Joel Bancroft built a sawmill at the outlet of the Great Meadow.
 The elaborate foundation including a dry-stone arch and mill raceways can still be seen today.
-In the late 1850’s the mill had been sold to the Sheldon and Tolman Clothes and Rolling Pin Factory.
-The proprietors were Eben [...]
+In the late 1850’s the mill had been sold to the Sheldon and Tolman Clothes and [...]

 A-2-20 The Banks Place Rutland, Massachusetts provided many of the early settlers of this part of Packersfield.
 James Banks of Rutland built the place with its neighboring barn in about 1780.
 His son, William, succeeded in 1807.
 Deacon Reuben Phillips and his wife Rebecca bought the place in 1836.
 They raised 14 children there.
 Iron [...]